 If you don’t have dividends then this becomes the expected growth in your stock’s value.
 The earlier table shows this appreciation at 20-30% for small companies.
 Therefore, equity is the most expensive form of capital and using (less expensive) debt can reduce our cost of capital.
 Debt provides leverage, which increases both positive growth and negative downturns.
 Debt keeps management focused on managing better, and reduces the cost of capital.

-We’ve looked at Return on Investment both in how capital is deployed and in how capital is raised.
+We’ve looked at Return on Investment both in how business capital is deployed and in how business capital is raised.
 We’ve looked at the cost of capital for both equity and debt.
 So what implications does this have for capital planning?

 First, determine your revenue growth and compare that to your equity growth.
 If your revenue growth is less than your equity growth then you should be able to grow using internal financing.
 But you still may want to raise cash to decrease your weighted average cost of capital and lower the threshold return needed for investment projects.
 Use the cash for assets first, followed by increasing expenses, paying down debt, holding cash, and finally returning excess cash to shareholders as the last resort.